grantslatton/JustParse/README.md

 ### Non-greedy parsing

 The last item in that list is the most important.
 In both `Parsec` and `Attoparsec`, parsers such as "many" are greedy.
-That is, they will consume as much input as as possible.
-This is makes writing a parser equivalent to the regular expression `[A-z][A-z0-9]\*[A-z]` a bit tricky.
+That is, they will consume as much input as possible.
+This is makes writing a parser equivalent to the regular expression `a[ab]\*a` a bit tricky.
 We would be tempted to write:

     p = do
-        a <- alpha
+        a <- char 'a'
-        b <- many alphaNum
+        b <- many (oneOf "ab")
-        c <- alpha
+        c <- char 'a'
         return (a,b,c)

-The problem is that the `many alphaNum` parser is greedy, and will consume the final `alpha` term that we try to bind to `c`, resulting in a failed parse.
-We could write this using a combination of `try`, `notFollowedBy`, and `lookAhead` parsers, but it doesn't capture the same elegance of "parse a letter, then some letters and digits, then a letter".
+The problem is that the `many (oneOf "ab")` parser is greedy, and will consume the final `char 'a'` term that we try to bind to `c`, resulting in a failed parse.
+We could write this using a combination of `try`, `notFollowedBy`, and `lookAhead` parsers, but it doesn't capture the same elegance of "parse an 'a', then some 'a's or 'b's, then an 'a'".

 JustParse removes this problem with its ability to match all possible parses.
-That same parser in JustParse, applied to the input `ab2c3d` would return:
+That same parser in JustParse (with `many` changed to `many_`), applied to the input `abaaba` would return:

-    ('a', "", 'b')
+    ('a', "b", 'a')
-    ('a', "b2", 'c')
+    ('a', "ba", 'a')
-    ('a', "b2c3", 'd')
+    ('a', "baab", 'a')
     Partial

-The Partial result represents the branch of the parse tree in which the "many" term consumes all available input.
-Supplying it with something like `z~` would yield an additional result of `('a', "b2c3d", 'z')`, since it will fail (and thus stop parsing) upon encountering the `~` character (which is not alphanumeric).
+The Partial result represents the branch of the parse tree in which the "many\_" term consumes all available input.
+Supplying it with something like `a` would yield an additional result of `('a', "baaba", 'a')` (and another `Partial`), since it will resume parsing.

-If this behavior is undesirable (e.g. for performance reasons), or unneeded, a parser can be wrapped in the `greedy` parser (e.g. `greedy (many alpha)`) to force behavior similar to `Parsec` or `Attoparsec`.
+For compatability reasons, the parsers `many`, `sepBy`, etc. operate as they do in `Parsec` and `Attoparsec`.
+To use the ones that return all possible parses, merely append an underscore, such as `many_` and `sepBy_`.
+For general purpose parse branching, one may use the `fork` function, or its infix name of `<||>`.

 ### Regex convenience

 JustParse provides the `regex` parser.
 This parser is of the type `Stream s Char => Parser s Match`.
 A `Match` object contains all of the text matched within it, and a list of `Match` objects which represent any subgroups (which may themselves contain subgroups, etc).
 These regular expressions are truly regular in that they do not have backreferences (for now).
 If one only wants the entirety of the matched text, the `regex'` parser will do that.
 Example:

     p = regex' "ab+cd?"